thesolelane/solturio/docs/DEX_PARTNERSHIP_PROPOSAL.md

 ## Success Stories

 ### Case Study: [Hypothetical DEX]
-> "After integrating Centurio, we saw an 80% drop in scam token reports and a
+> "After integrating Solturio, we saw an 80% drop in scam token reports and a
 > 25% increase in user trust scores.
 The integration took just 2 hours."
 > - CTO, Major DEX Platform